michelle-hwang/michelle-hwang.github.io/_posts/2019-02-07-crm-filtered-fields-hierarchical.md

 ### Step 3: Create relationship with desired entity

-Now, we need to create a relationship for each field on the entity we desire to place the fields.
+Now, we need to create a relationship for each field on the entity (I will use Case) we desire to place the fields.
 Suppose I want to place these Service Group fields on the Contact.
 I will need to make 3 1:N relationships for the 3 Look-up fields.

 ![posts-crm-hierarchical-fields-3](/images/posts-crm-hierarchical-fields-3.png)